Conliffe99/Project-One-Cinema-Trivia/README.md

 MVP Goals

-1 As a player I will hit the start button t begin the game 2 As a player I will have one chance to choose one of the four choices 3 As a player I will be shown visualy whether or not my answer is correct/incorrect by the screen color 4 As a player if I do not make a selection within 15 seconds, my answer will be incorrect 5 As a player I will hit the next button to go to the next question 6 As a player at the end of the game if I answer 6 or more correctly the screen will be green and less than 6 the screen will be red.
+1 As a player I will hit the start button t begin the game 2 As a player I will have one chance to choose one of the four choices 3 As a player I will be shown visualy an effect when my cursor moves over an answer.
+4 As a player if I do not make a selection within 15 seconds, my answer will be incorrect 5 As a player I will hit an answer choice to go to the next question 6 As a player at the end of the game if I answer 6 or more correctly the screen will be green and less than 6 the screen will be red.
 7 As a player if I want reset the game again I would click the restart button

 Stretch Goal

 As a stretch goal I would like tense music to be played in the background.
-As a stretch goal I would like a correc/incorrect sound when I click on an answer
+As a stretch goal I would like a correc/incorrect color (red/green) when I click on an answer